jeanarjean/jeanarjean.github.io/src/pages/blog/2021-09-07-how-to-validate-automapper-configuration-using-unit-test.md

 date: '2021-09-07T24:00:00.000Z'
 song: 'oogway - two years'
 backgroundColor: 'white'
-tags: ["csharp", "csproj", "xunit", "autofac"]
+tags: ['csharp', 'csproj', 'xunit', 'autofac']
 ---

-*Disclaimer: this article is written using XUnit but could be done using any test framework.*
+_Disclaimer: this article is written using XUnit but could be done using any test framework._

 The simplest way to test your AutoMapper configuration is to write a test and create a MappingConfiguration in the test that you're going to validate.